Phase transitions in time complexity of Brownian circuits: Design of Brownian circuits

 \subsection{Circuit structure and representation}

-Since CJoin gates operate only when two particles simultaneously arrive at a gate, each transition updates only a part of the overall system state, even if the global state remains uniquely defined.
-As a result, some circuit elements can operate independently in parallel; we refer to these as parallel elements.
-Conversely, certain gates must operate sequentially, after the input state is set, to complete the computation.
-The longest such sequence of dependent gates is called the critical path, and the number of gates along this path is denoted by $N_g$.
-In deterministic circuits, such as conventional electronic circuits, the total computational time is typically proportional to the length of this critical path.
+Because CJoin gates operate only when two particles arrive simultaneously at a gate, each transition updates only part of the overall system state, even if the global state remains uniquely defined.
+Consequently, some circuit elements can operate independently in parallel, which we refer to as parallel elements.
+Conversely, certain gates must operate sequentially after the input state is set to complete the computation.
+The longest sequence of dependent gates is called the critical path, and the number of gates along this path is denoted by $N_g$.
+In deterministic circuits, such as conventional electronic circuits, the total computational time is typically proportional to the length of the critical path.

 We construct CJoin-based circuits incrementally, beginning with a two-particle input/output (I/O) circuit.
-For two logical input variables and their corresponding outputs, there are $2^4 \times 2^4 = 256$ possible configurations.
-Fig.~\ref{fig:Two particles I/O circuit} shows how the inputs $A$ and $B$ are converted into the four possible logic products: $A \cdot B, {A} \cdot \bar{B},\bar{A} \cdot {B},\bar{A} \cdot \bar{B}$.
-By appropriately rearranging the connections between these outputs, all sixteen possible two-variable logic functions can be realized.
+For two logical input variables and their corresponding outputs, $2^4 \times 2^4 = 256$ configurations are possible.
+Fig.~\ref{fig:Two particles I/O circuit} shows how inputs $A$ and $B$ are converted into four possible logic products: $A \cdot B, {A} \cdot \bar{B},\bar{A} \cdot {B},\bar{A} \cdot \bar{B}$.
+By appropriately rearranging the connections between these outputs, all sixteen possible two-variable logic functions can be achieved.

-To simplify the schematic representation of complex circuits, we introduce an abstract graphical notation, referred to as the boxing representation.
-This notation omits internal gate-level details while preserving key structural information, such as the number of gates used and the number of input/output wires.
-In this schematic, inputs enter from the left and outputs exit to the right.
-On the output side, four wires are contracted into a single representation, meaning that each wire carries 2-bit information corresponding to the logical variables of $A$ and $B$.
+To simplify the schematic representation of complex circuits, we introduce an abstract graphical notation referred to as a boxing representation.
+This notation omits internal gate-level details while preserving key structural information such as the number of gates and input/output wires.
+In this schematic, the inputs enter from the left and outputs exit to the right.
+On the output side, four wires are contracted into a single representation, meaning that each wire carries two-bit information corresponding to the logical variables of $A$ and $B$.

 An example of this boxing representation applied to a NAND circuit is shown in Fig.~\ref{fig:example twin product}.
-In this schematic, each logical input $A$ and $B$ is represented by two wires on the left.
-The output $\overline{A\cdot B}$ is constructed by merging four wires into two, representing the output logic.
+In this schematic, each logical input $A$ and $B$ is represented by the two wires on the left side.
+The output $\overline{A\cdot B}$ is constructed by merging the four wires into two, representing the output logic.